wyager/metastrip/README.md

 ## Installation

-The best way to install from source is to install [The Haskell Stack](https://docs.haskellstack.org/en/stable/README/) and then run `stack install`.
+The best way to install from source is to install [The Haskell Stack](https://docs.haskellstack.org/en/stable/README/) and then run `stack install` in this directory.
 It will usually take a few minutes to build the dependencies and the binary.

 ## Limitations